How to Manage Your Sales Tax

 What is Sales Tax?

 If you’re a business that sells taxable products, of which the vast majority are taxable, then you’re required to collect tax from your buyers.
-Products that are excluded from sales tax are: wholesale items, raw materials and sales made to nonprofits.
+Wholesale items, raw materials and sales made to nonprofits are excluded from sales tax.
 Sales tax is pretty simple if you have one physical location and don’t operate in the online markets, but with most businesses present online, it becomes a little more complicated.

 Selling products online means you’re operating in a number of different states, many which have different tax rules and regulations, so you’ll have to collect different rates of tax from buyers.
 This is determined by something called a sales tax nexus.
 A sales tax nexus is where a business has enough of a presence in a particular state, using their infrastructure to make money, that they should be collecting sales tax from buyers and paying it back into that state.
 A nexus could be determined by factors such as: